merlinz01/redpepper/README.md

 Pepper is inspired by [Salt](https://github.com/saltstack/salt) but aims to be more reliable and intuitive although it is possibly slightly less scalable.

 > Please note: This project is in pre-alpha state!

-> Please note: I don't have TLS implemented yet!
-For now the data travels on UNENCRYPTED connections.
-No security claims whatsoever! (for now)
+No guarantees of any sort but I would be glad for your help to stabilize it.

 ## Installation